janv/rest_in_place/README.markdown

     </div>
     ```

-    REST in Place recognizes dom_ids of this form and derives the object parameter
+    REST in Place recognizes `dom_id`s of this form and derives the object parameter
     from them, so that (with the current documents URL used) you really only need
     to provide the attributes name in most cases.